Carole King: 1980s

 King moved to Atlantic Records for One to One (1982) and Speeding Time in 1983, which was a reunion with Tapestry-era producer Lou Adler.
 After a well-received concert tour in 1984, journalist Catherine Foster of The Christian Science Monitor dubbed King "a Queen of Rock".
 She also called King's performance "all spunk and exuberance."

 In 1985, she wrote and performed "Care-A-Lot", the theme to The Care Bears Movie, and she wrote and performed "Home Is In Your Heart".
-Also in 1985, she scored and performed (with David Sanborn) the soundtrack to the Martin Ritt-directed movie Murphy's Romance.
+Also in 1985, she scored and performed (with David Sanborn) the soundtrack to the Martin Ritt-directed film Murphy's Romance.
 The soundtrack, again produced by Adler, included the songs "Running Lonely" and "Love For The Last Time (Theme from 'Murphy's Romance')", although a soundtrack album was apparently never officially released.
 King made a cameo appearance in the film as Tillie, a town hall employee.

 In 1988, she starred in the off-Broadway production A Minor Incident.
 In 1989, she returned to Capitol Records and recorded City Streets, with Eric Clapton on two tracks and Branford Marsalis on one.